Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 The base, Blue, and Red directly replaced existing cards, but the Aviator Silver is a brand new card level that’s getting a lot of interest.
 The Aviator Silver was initially offered on an invitation only basis to some US Airways MasterCard holders and it offers:

 The most interesting feature is the ability to earn American AAdvantage elite qualifying miles from your card spending, up to 10,000 per year (5,000 after $20,000 in annual purchases, 5,000 more after $40,000 in purchases).

 And a lot of people who weren’t invited have been frustrated that calling into request an upgrade since then has been met with no luck.

-Barclaycard confirms that *if you have already received your replacement Aviator card* you can now call in and request an upgrade to the Aviator Silver.
+Barclays confirms that if you have an Aviator Red card, and have had the account for at least 60 days, you can call in and request an upgrade to the Aviator Silver.
 Or you can also upgrade online via BarclaycardUS.com.

 There’s no guarantee you’ll be approved or even eligible for it – and they’re not revealing the criteria they and American might use to decide who can get the upgraded card.